wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 6.0.9 =
+* Enhancement: Not injecting anymore JS business logic to the client side.
+Instead injecting JSON object with map data.
+* Enhancement: Plugin JS business logic now running within its own eco system.
+It knows how to read the above JSON object and pass the data to Google API.
+This way is safer against JS clash errors.
+* Enhancement: Not displaying Lat/Long in info bubble anymore when Geo address provided.
+* Enhancement: Added help message above the map placeholder that says to click on the markers if one needs directions
+* Enhancement: Directions CSS tweak

 = 6.0.8 =
 * Bug: PHP notices due to wrong variable naming.